Wednesday, November 6, 2024

 Over the years, when discussions among friends have turned to what would you do at times of challenge and controversy, such as a Trump presidency, the recourse has been one of frustration.
 Move to Canada.
 Have your passport current and ready.

 From all indications, Trump's presidency will be more dire, draconian and autocratic than fathomable.
-Put aside the last few weeks of campaign rhetoric, which can be written off as strategic fulminations choreographed for short-term ballot return, what will the next four years really be like?
+Putting aside the last few weeks of campaign rhetoric, which can be written off as strategic fulminations choreographed for short-term ballot return, what will the next four years really be like?
 Read Trump's lips.
 His words, as documented by Axios

 • "Defund any school with a vaccine or mask mandate."